deeppavlov/ner/README.md

 NER class from ner/network.py provides methods for construction, training and inference neural networks for Named Entity Recognition.

-An example of implementation of Convolutional Neural Network for Russian Named Entity Recognition is provided in [example.ipynb](https://github.com/deepmipt/ner/blob/master/example.ipynb).
-In this example notebook a pre-trained model is used.
+We provide pre-trained CNN model for Russian Named Entity Recognition.
 The model was trained on three datatasets:

 - Gareev corpus [1] (obtainable by request to authors)
 - FactRuEval 2016 [2]
-- Persons-1000 [3]
+- NE3 (extended Persons-1000) [3, 4]

 The pre-trained model can recognize such entities as:

 - Persons (PER)
 - Locations (LOC)
 - Organizations (ORG)

+An example of usage of the pre-trained model is provided in [example.ipynb](https://github.com/deepmipt/ner/blob/master/example.ipynb).

 Remark: at training stage the corpora were lemmatized and lowercased.
 So text must be tokenized and lemmatized and lowercased before feeding it into the model.